How to make 2015 a year of Inspired Action

 In that instant, deciding to do something about your inspiration feels fun & light.

 It may feel unfamiliar, too… that’s ok.
 You’ll enjoy the discomfort.
 That’s the thing about inspired action – even the uncomfortable feel-good!

 The action you choose to take could be small or big.

-Either way it’ll feel right & exciting.
+Either way, it’ll feel suitable & exciting.

 That’s the benefit of inspired inspired action.

-And, if you start noticing the seeds of inspiration now, you’ll have lots to plant by the start of 2015 and by the end of the year you’ll have a whole field of inspired actions to enjoy!
+And if you start noticing the seeds of inspiration now, you’ll have lots to plant by the start of 2015 and by the end of the year, you’ll have a whole field of inspired actions to enjoy!